Extremal edge general position sets in some graphs: Introduction

 Let $G = (V(G), E(G))$ be a graph.
 Then we say that $X\subseteq E(G)$ is an {\em edge general position set} if for any shortest path $P$ of $G$ and any three edges $e, e', e''\in X$ we have $|E(P) \cap \{e, e', e''\}| \le 2$.
 The {\em edge general position number} $\gpe(G)$ of $G$ is the cardinality of a largest edge general position set.
 An edge general position set of cardinality $\gpe(G)$ is called a {\em $\gpe$-set} of $G$.

 The main results of the seminal paper~\cite{manuel-2022} are the formulas for the edge general position number of hypercubes and of Cartesian grids.
 As a point of interest, we would like to add that the general position number of hypercubes is a notorious difficult problem, cf.~\cite{korner-1995}.
-In this paper, in Section~\ref{sec:extreme}, we characterize the graphs $G$ with $\gpe(G) = |E(G)| - 1$ and the graphs $G$ with $\gpe(G) = 3$.
+The paper is organized as follows: in Section~\ref{sec:extreme}, we characterize the graphs $G$ with $\gpe(G) = |E(G)| - 1$ and the graphs $G$ with $\gpe(G) = 3$.
 We also discuss the graphs $G$ with $\gpe(G) = 4$.
 In Section~\ref{sec:block} we focus on block graphs.
 We prove sharp upper and lower bounds and determine exact values in several specific cases.
 In the rest of the introduction we list some definitions and state a couple of results needed later on.

 Unless stated otherwise, the graphs considered are connected.
 If $G$ is a graph and $R\subseteq V(G)$, then the subgraph of $G$ induced by $R$ is denoted by $G[R]$.
 The {\em distance} $d_G(u,v)$ between vertices $u$ and $v$ of $G$ is the number of edges on a shortest $u,v$-path.
-A subgraph $H$ of $G$ is {\em isometric} if for every $u,v\in V(H)$ we have $d_H(u,v) = d_G(u,v)$.
+A subgraph $H$ of $G$ is {\em isometric} if for each pair of vertices $u,v\in V(H)$ we have $d_H(u,v) = d_G(u,v)$.
 The {\em diameter} of $G$ is the maximum distance between pairs of vertices of $G$ and is denoted by $\diam(G)$.
 A shortest $u,v$-path in $G$ is {\em diametral} if $d_G(u,v) = \diam(G)$.
 The order, the size, and the maximum degree of $G$ are denoted by $n(G)$, $m(G)$, and $\Delta(G)$, respectively.
 A \textit{block} of $G$ is a maximal connected subgraph of $G$ that has no cut-vertex.

 If $G$ is a graph, then the edges incident to a vertex form an edge general position set, hence we have